Ethan-Edmond/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Name is only available due to closure.
+Name is used in the returned function of personalDice, but it only has access to this due to it being in the scope of personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name variable is enclosed by dansRoll, and can't change from "Dan".
+Each invocation creates a new newRoll which is a random integer from 0 to 5;

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is the block inside of personalDice's returned function.
+It is not available anywhere else.

 ### Task 3 - Stretch Goals